Nicole Byrd, Executive Director

 Natalie DuMont, Volunteer & Outreach Coordinator

 Natalie joined Solano Land Trust in 2010.
-She grew up in Solano County and earned a bachelor's degree in human biology and a master's degree in earth systems from Stanford University.
+She grew up in Solano County and earned a bachelor's in human biology and a master's degree in earth systems from Stanford University.
 She has taught environmental education to all ages through Jasper Ridge Biological Preserve, Stanford Sierra Camp, and Stanford Travel.
 Her previous employers include Stanford University, Greenbelt Alliance, and Google.
 As the Volunteer & Outreach Coordinator, Natalie builds and maintains partnerships with the community, promotes environmental education, and supports over 300 skilled and dedicated volunteers who are the lifeblood of Solano Land Trust.

 Anne DeLozier, Business Services Manager